lewissbaker/cppcoro/README.md

 ## `async_latch`

-An async latch is a synchronisation primitive that allows coroutines to asynchronously wait until a counter has been decremented to zero.
+An async latch is a synchronization primitive that allows coroutines to asynchronously wait until a counter has been decremented to zero.

 The latch is a single-use object.
 Once the counter reaches zero the latch becomes 'ready'